Graph-and-Geometric-Learning/Knowledge-Enhanced-Multimodal-Foundation-Model-for-Molecule-and-Text/README.md

 ## Pre-trained Model
 To download the pre-trained model, please click [here](https://drive.google.com/drive/folders/1nZn_tNJcE9stq2OJi6OgJKL50Wcr-lH_?usp=sharing).
 After downloading, unzip the folder and put it under this project folder.
 The code will automatically load it as a pre-trained model.

+## Testing and Inference
+During training, the code automatically saves the checkpoint of the model into `./ckpt` folder every `-ls` epochs.
+If you want to use the ckeckpoint to do testing and inference, please run the following command line.

+`python main.py -m test`

+The model will load the checkpoint and do testing and inference without optimizing the parameters.
+Please note that you need to use single node instead of DDP for testing and inference.